andrew gwizdowski OxJ6RftLbEA unsplash scaled

 What Can I Bring on a Plane?

-ItemCarry-OnChecked Bag
+ItemCarry-OnChecked Baggage

 Prescription and over-the-counter medicationsAllowed, including insulin and inhalersAllowed